 The project title of the grant

 The due date of the progress report for awards issued under the SNAP (Streamlined Noncompeting Award Process) provisions is the 15th of the month preceding the month in which the budget period ends (e.g., if the budget period ends 11/30, the due date is 10/15).
 If the award is not issued under SNAP provisions, the progress report is due the first of the month preceding the month in which the budget period ends (e.g., if the budget period ends 11/30, the due date is 10/1).
 If the due date falls on a weekend or federal holiday, the due date is automatically extended to the next business day.
 Progress reports for Fellowships are due two months before the beginning date of the next budget period.
-Occasionally the Notice of Award (NoA) will indicate a different due date which will supersede these dates.
+Occasionally the Notice of Award (NoA) will indicate a different due date that will supersede these dates.
 Grantees should consult the NoA to determine when SNAP procedures apply.

 The RPPR has been successfully initiated.